 With this being his 25th year in the district, Mr. Rice has 40 years in the welding trade working in the shop, field and teaching.
 His program is known nation-wide with former students working all over the world, some making six figures their first year in the trade.
 He has taught at the trade school, college, and high school level as well as written for several publications.
 He is on the editorial review board for Practical Welding Today and Eastfield College and wrote for Hobart's The World of Welding, Practical Welding Today, TheFabricator.com, and Keen Rod Ovens.
 Mr. Rice is a nation-wide accreditation evaluator for the American Bureau of Accreditation Schools, a proud Army Vet and Honorary Member of the International Bridge, Structural, Ornamental, & Reinforcing Iron Workers Local #263.

-Mr. Rice's students have won contests and competitions locally, state-wide and nationally including: District VICA ten years in a row, VICA 1st, 2nd and 3rd places as well as VICA Technical Information 1st places with a couple of years taking 1st and 2nd, Lincoln National Arc Welding Contests 17 years, And the Semper Comm National Art Contest 3 years in a row with Overall 1st Place, 2nd Place, and Overall 1st Place.
+Mr. Rice's students have won contests and competitions locally, state-wide and nationally including: SkillsUSA in both technical skills/technical information, Bronze, Silver and Gold medals from Lincoln National Arc Welding Contests and were the Washington D.C.
+Semper Comm National Art Contest champions 3 years in a row.

-Mr. Rice believes in each and every one of his students and loves hearing of their successes in life!
+Mr. Rice believes in each and every one of his students and loves hearing of their successes not just in welding but in life!